Crary, Evans & Barnick: Cutting Edge Bluegrass, Folk, and Americana Music

 Saturday, June 2 @ 8:00 pm$20

 Dan Crary is a pioneer of flatpicking guitar solos in a bluegrass band, right up there with founding fathers Doc Watson, Clarence White and Norman Blake in carving a role for the flatpick guitar soloist in bluegrass music.
 A founding member of the Bluegrass Alliance, and the “newgrass” approach, his 20+ year collaboration with Byron Berline and John Hickman (as BCH and in the bands Sundance & California) earned him numerous awards and accolades.
 A veteran of tours in more than thirty countries, Dan’s a stylist with an international reputation for taste and brilliance.
 His “racing licks sounded like the fretboard equivalent of Fred Astaire dancing up, then down a staircase.”
-(LA Times)
+(LA Times).
+Hear Dan talk about his career, his new association with Bill and Wally, and a sampling of his amazing guitar playing here.

 Bill Evans is an internationally loved five-string banjo life force.
 Whether he’s lending his instrumental chops to a blazing fiddle tune or performing one of his original compositions, Bill is one of contemporary banjo’s treasures.
 He’s probably the only banjo on earth who has performed with the San Francisco Symphony, on A Prairie Home Companion and with Dan and Wally!
 He’s at home with traditional and contemporary bluegrass as well as branching out on the farthest musical limbs that Dan and Wally can take him.